This post may contain affiliate links. Please read my disclosure and privacy policy.

 Instructions

-• If you haven't brewed the tea, pour 2 cups of boiling water over a Passion tea bag in a heat-safe mug.
+• To brew the tea, pour 2 cups of boiling water over a Passion tea bag in a heat-safe mug.
 Let it steep for 3 to 4 minutes, then remove the tea bag.
 (Alternatively you can use green or black tea, instead.)

 • Combine 1 ½ cups of brewed tea, white grape juice, strawberries, and coconut milk in a high-speed blender.
 Secure the lid and blend until the strawberries are mostly pulverized.
 It's okay if a few pieces are floating around in the drink.
 Add a scoop (2 tablespoons) of unflavored collagen peptides for a creamier version that tastes more authentic.
 This gives the drink the same "Jello" like flavor that the Starbucks version has.